quinlan-lab/constraint-tools/README.md

 bash install.sh
 bash build-vue-app.sh
 ```
 Only installation on Linux x86_64 is currently supported.
+Tested in the Protected Environment of the Center for High Performance Computing (CHPC) at University of Utah.

 ## Quick Start